On the Morita invariance of Categorical Enumerative Invariants: Boson-Fermion correspondence

 Let $\CC$ be a $\Z/2\Z$-graded, cyclic, and unital $A_\infty$-category over $\mathbb{K}$.
 Assume also that $\CC$ is smooth, and satisfies the Hodge-to-de-Rham degeneration property.
 We may form another such $A_\infty$-category $\CC\otimes \Cl$.
-It has the same underlying objects.
-Between two objects $X$ and $X'$ the Hom space is given by
+It has the same objects as $\CC$, and the morphism spaces are given by